YeoLab/onboarding/docs/tscc.rst

     ~/bin/dropbox.py start

+All done!
+If everything worked properly you should now be able to view your dropbox files on tscc located in the newly created `Dropbox` directory located in your home.
+Files saved to that location can also be viewed in the web browser version of Dropbox.

 NOTE: If you have a lot of stuff in your dropbox it may be too big to sync without using a interactive job.
 If you see the error listed below, try starting an interactive job FIRST and then re running the dropbox start command.

 ..code::